tobie/modulr/README.markdown

 `modulr` accepts a singular file as input (the _program_) on which is does static analysis to recursively resolve its dependencies.

-The program, its dependencies and a small, namespaced JavaScript library are concatenated into a single `js` file which [improves load times by minimizing HTTP requests](http://developer.yahoo.com/performance/rules.html#num_http).
+The program, its dependencies and a small, namespaced JavaScript library are concatenated into a single `js` file.
+This [improves load times by minimizing HTTP requests](http://developer.yahoo.com/performance/rules.html#num_http).

-The bundled JavaScript library provides the necessary `require` function and the `exports` and `module` free variables.
+The bundled JavaScript library provides each module with the necessary `require` function and `exports` and `module` free variables.

 `modulr` is available as a Ruby program or as a command-line utility (`modulrize`).